 Changing clothes took a while as they took turns in the tent and then we brushed our teeth over the spigot by our campsite before exploring the campgrounds.

 We found a dance pad with a jukebox, a jail which they played in for a while.
 We discovered on the other side of the campgrounds, there were newer campsites with newly planted trees so tiny that they did not provide any protection from the blazing afternoon sun.
 I was grateful I thought to ask for a wooded area when I reserved our campsite.

 We all piled into my bronze Lincoln Continental ready to head out for Leaky, TX, the nearest town, to enjoy a relaxing lunch and to search for more reasonably priced firewood.

-I turned the key only to hear a grinding noise and then click.
-No engine started up and no power.
-I looked in the rearview mirror at the expectant faces and saw the smiles melt away.
-They were exchanged for puzzled looks of consternation.
-Now what?
-I didn't plan on any repair bills while I was up here.
-This was supposed to be a low budget vacation with fun in nature for the kids.
+I turned the key only to hear a grinding noise and then a click.
+No engine started up.
+No power.
+I looked in the rearview mirror at the expectant faces and saw their smiles melt away.
+These were exchanged for puzzled looks of consternation.

+It was nearly eleven and the sun stood high and hot in the sky.
 The kids hurried to the car after my first call.
-The car rolled out of the park and purred like nothing had even happened.
-Time to go to town for an enjoyable lunch.
+The car rolled out of the park and purred contentedly like nothing had even happened.
+It was time to get to Leaky for an enjoyable lunch.

-After eating, the waitress gave me directions to a house in town where firewood sold for a reasonable price.
-We drove around some until we found it and then as I got out the owner came out and checked us out.
+After eating our fill, the waitress gave directions to a house in town that sold firewood for a reasonable price.
+We drove around some until we finally found it.
+The owner came out and warily checked us out.
 He asked where we were from and found that I was alone camping with my kids.